FMInference/FlexiGen/README.md

 The high computational and memory requirements of large language model (LLM) inference traditionally make it feasible only with multiple high-end accelerators.
 FlexGen aims to lower the resource requirements of LLM inference down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.
-FlexGen focuses on high-throughput large-batch generation.
+FlexGen trades off latency for high-throughput large-batch generation.

 The key features of FlexGen include:

 ⚡ **High-Throughput Offloading**.
 Higher-throughput generation than other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by an order of magnitude.
+This can be useful for batch inference scenarios.

 📦 **Extreme Compression**.
 Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.